 Styles was immediately thrust into a championship match with Okada.
 This was practically unheard of, given New Japan’s strict traditions.
 But Okada wanted revenge for Styles’ post-match attack, and he also wanted to show the world that he could beat one of if not the best wrestler in the United States at the time.

-Kazuchika Okada against AJ Styles: The fight begins
+Kazuchika Okada vs AJ Styles:

 The match started as a typical back-and-forth contest between two equally-matched wrestlers.
 For the longest time, the action ended in one stalemate after another as neither man gave an inch in this high-profile confrontation.